Enregistré comme favori 1555 fois

 Minivans to Kratie leave from Phnom Penh Central Market at 6 am and 11am to our house.
 PP vans cannot be booked in advance but we can give advice on how and where to get them.

-From Siem Reap ($10) Please contact us if you would like to arrange this and further details will be provided.
+From Siem Reap, vans can be booked.
+Please contact us if you would like to arrange this and further details will be provided.

 If you are coming from Phnom Penh airport, you can get a tuk tuk or taxi from the airport to Central Market (Phsar Thmei) and then the minivan to Kratie from there.